nealwc/hiya-tech/README.md

 npm install
 ```

-After all installations complete, run the following command in your terminal:
+After all of the node packages have compeleted installing, run the following command in your terminal:

 ```
 npm start
 ```

-That's it, your app should be running on <http://localhost:3000>.
-The Express server should intercept any AJAX requests from the client.
+That's it, Hiya-tech will be running on <http://localhost:3000>.
+The Express server will intercept any AJAX requests from the client.

 ## Contributing
 - Carter Neal - [nealwc](https://github.com/nealwc)